Upow1234/Animalation-SC/README.md

 There are some parameters that can be set by the user.
 These parameters are designated and explained in the user control area
 which is desiginated at the top of the code in SuperCollider.

+If you would like to use Animalation without an Arc 4, you can set an option in the user control area to disable all arc features.

 Preperation: